Abita Brewing Company: Non-Alcoholic Beverages

 The company also produces Abita root beer, which differs from many others in that it is made with Louisiana sugarcane rather than high-fructose corn syrup.
-Abita also produces a King cake flavored soda, usually sold around Mardi Gras.

 Distribution

 Abita's flagship beers are sold in 46 US states and Puerto Rico.
 Abita Brewing Company was the 15th largest Craft Brewery and the 24th largest brewery of any category in the United States ranked by volume sold in 2010.

 In February 2012, the company began distribution of three of its flagship brews in cans: Amber, Purple Haze and Jockamo I.P.A.

-In 2015, Abita became the first craft beer available in Aruba, exclusively distributed by Bourbon Express and currently by Divino N.V. per April 2018.
-As from February 2016, Turbodog, Wrought Iron IPA and the Abita Root Beer are also available in Germany.

-Abita beer is currently served at Disney's Port Orleans Resort, a hotel/resort located in Walt Disney World in the Orlando, Florida area.
-The resort, themed after New Orleans, serves Abita on tap at restaurants and bars on site.

 Abita Brew Pub

 The Abita Brew Pub, under independent ownership, is located at the original brewery location in Abita Springs and features Abita beers, with some brews exclusive to the brew pub, under a close partnership with the brewery.